 Outbound traffic comes from:

-We always break down outbound traffic by channel, as it is more straightforward and easy to forecast than inbound.
+We always break down outbound traffic by a customer acquisition channel, as it is more straightforward and easy to forecast than inbound.

 Your customer acquisition must follow an upward trajectory, or you’re in trouble.
 The pace of this growth may vary depending on your resources and industry benchmarks, but it must be present and accelerate eventually to meet your milestones.